rdehaggart1/sceneVisibilityInSLAM/README.md

 <a name="buildingORB"/>

 ## Building ORB-SLAM2 with Scene Visibility Estimation
 Finally, you need to build the modified ORB-SLAM2 code for ROS.
-This means first building the codebase by moving to the base level of the modified ORB-SLAM2 repository and running:
+This means first building the codebase by moving to the root level of the modified `ORB_SLAM2_SVE` repository and running:

 ```
 cd <PATH>/ORB_SLAM2_SVE     # move into the ORB_SLAM2_SVE root